 - Daily dental hygiene habits can be tricky if you have mobility, dexterity, or vision challenges

 - Dental care can be harder to access if you have medical or behavioral conditions that get in your way

-- Don’t skip routine dental care.
-Visit your dentist regularly for professional cleanings and oral exams.
+- Don't skip routine dental check-ups.
+Visit your dentist regularly for cleanings and oral exams.

-- Don’t smoke.
-Smoking or chewing tobacco increases the risk of periodontal disease.
+- Don't smoke.
+Smoking or chewing tobacco increases your risk of gum disease.

 - Do brush your teeth at least twice a day.